 - Age: You must be at least 70½ years old at the time of the distribution.

 - Limited to traditional or Roth IRAs.
-Section 401(k), 403(b), SEPs, and other tax-deferred retirement plans do not qualify; however, you may be able to roll such a plan into an IRA and then make a charitable rollover gift.
-If you are the beneficiary of an inherited IRA, you may also make an IRA charitable rollover, so long as you are 70 ½ or older.
+Section 401(k), 403(b), SEPs, and other tax-deferred retirement plans do not qualify; however, you may be able to roll such a plan into an IRA and then make a Qualified Charitable Distribution.
+If you are the beneficiary of an inherited IRA, you may also be able to make a QCD, so long as you are 70 ½ or older.

 - Not recognized as income for federal income tax purposes.
-An IRA charitable rollover allows you to transfer ("roll over") funds directly from your IRA account to eligible charities like Hadassah without having to recognize those funds as income for federal tax purposes.
-You will receive no income tax deduction, but the distribution will also not count as income in the first place.
+A Qualified Charitable Distribution (QCD) allows you to transfer funds directly from your IRA account to eligible charities like Hadassah without having to recognize those funds as income for federal tax purposes.
+You will receive no income tax deduction, but the distribution will not count as income in the first place.
 Please check with your tax advisor or accountant with regard to any state income tax issues.

 - Excluded from AGI.
-The funds transferred to Hadassah through an IRA charitable rollover are excluded from your Adjusted Gross Income (AGI) for federal income tax purposes.
+The funds transferred to Hadassah through a QCD are excluded from your Adjusted Gross Income (AGI) for federal income tax purposes.

 - May be used for a variety of purposes at Hadassah.
 The funds distributed may be used to make:

 - a payment on a pledge to Hadassah

 - a new gift to Hadassah for Hadassah’s unrestricted charitable purposes, Hadassah Medical Organization, the Round Building Campaign, yahrzeits, Youth Aliyah, or Young Judaea scholarships.
 Unfortunately, the law does not permit using a Qualified Charitable Distribution to establish a charitable gift annuity or a charitable remainder trust.